abdnh/tdk/README.md

-A python script & library to get Turkish words definitions, example sentences, pronunciations, etc. from the [TDK](https://sozluk.gov.tr/) dictionary.
+A Python 3 script & library to get Turkish words definitions, example sentences, pronunciations, etc. from the [TDK](https://sozluk.gov.tr/) dictionary.

 ## Usage:
 The script can be used either as a library or a command line program.